Summary

 -

-- The loss of gastric hydrochloric acid from emesis results in increased bicarbonate and decreased chloride concentrations in the blood.
-(See pathophysiology of acid-base disorders for more information.)
+- Loss of gastric hydrochloric acid due to emesis results in increased bicarbonate and decreased chloride concentrations in the blood.

-- Hypokalemia usually occurs in infants that have been vomiting for many days or even weeks.
+- Hypokalemia usually occurs in infants who have been vomiting for many days or even weeks.

-Nowadays, hypertrophic pyloric stenosis is diagnosed early, and infants generally do not present with significant electrolyte imbalances.
+Hypertrophic pyloric stenosis is now usually diagnosed early, and infants generally do not present with significant electrolyte imbalances.

 Differential diagnosis of newborn vomiting | |